 POM Contact Tracing

-As we return to hybrid learning starting January 19, Menlo will be employing POM tags to assist us in our contact tracing efforts.
+Menlo is employing POM tags to assist in our contact tracing efforts.

 The POM (Peace of Mind) Tracer is a small wearable tag that measures “close contacts” in proximity to other POM tags.
 This means that if a community member receives a suspected or confirmed Covid diagnosis, our contact tracing team can quickly identify and communicate with other students, faculty, and staff who have had recent close contact with that person, while protecting the privacy of all involved.